-So you have a 1920s event to dress up for and you don’t know what to wear?
+So you have a prohibition era 1920s event to dress up for and you don’t know what to wear?
 Here are 7 men’s 1920s costumes you can make from clothing you may already have or can attain from a thrift store, new clothing store or online retailer.
-How “easy” it will be depends on what you can find and how much you want to spend.
-Unfortunately there is not a single store that carries these looks as complete outfits, although Paul Fredrick comes close.
-We collected these costumes over a few years of looking so don’t be dismayed if you can’t find the “perfect” look the first time out.
+How “easy” it will depend on what you can find and how much you want to spend.
+Unfortunately, there is not a single store that carries these looks as complete outfits, although Paul Fredrick comes close.
+We collected these costumes over a few years of looking, so don’t be dismayed if you can’t find the “perfect” look the first time out.

 1920s Working Class Men’s Costume

 One of the easiest 1920s looks is a working class or casual men’s style.
-Poor or working class men couldn’t afford fancy three piece suits, nor were they practical in labor intensive jobs.
+Poor or working class men couldn’t afford fancy three-piece suits, nor were they practical in labor intensive jobs.
 Men simply wore a pair of pants, suspenders, vest, shirt, shoes, and hat.
 Colors were a bit drab in brown, grey, and navy blue.
-Texture was a big thing in the 20s so most material was a rough wool or thick tweed.
-Fabric had a defined pattern too such as plaid, stripes, and herringbone.
+Texture was a big thing in the 20s, so most materials was a rough wool or thick tweed.
+The fabric had a defined pattern, too, such as plaid, stripes, and herringbone.

-When shopping for 1920’s pants you want to find flat front, high-waisted pants (no modern skinny or low waist trousers.)
-Early 20s had a classic width leg while the mid and late 20s had a very wide leg.
-Wide legs will be are harder to find with flat fronts.
-To get a higher waist get pants one or two sizes up and use your suspenders to hold them up.
-For that extra 20s touch cuff your pants legs 2-3 inches (not shown here.)
+When shopping for 1920s pants, you want to find flat front, high-waisted pants (no modern skinny or low waist trousers).
+The early ’20s had a classic width leg, while the mid and late ’20s had a very wide leg.
+Wide legs will be harder to find with flat fronts.
+To get a higher waist get, pants one or two sizes up and use your suspenders to hold them up.
+For that extra ’20s touch, cuff your pants legs 2-3 inches (not shown here.)

-Next add a coordinating vest.
-It doesn’t have to match but it should be in the same color family.
-1920s vests had lapels on them and usually buttoned up high on the chest.
+Next, add a coordinating vest.
+It doesn’t have to match, but it should be in the same color family.
+1920s vests had lapels and usually buttoned up high on the chest.
 Shop for 1920s style vests here.

 More vintage men’s workwear clothing history.